ABOUT AUSTRALASIAN VICTORIAN STUDIES ASSOCIATION (AVSA)

 AVSA conferences are held regularly, hosted by members around the region.
 Most recently, the 2014 annual conference was held in Hong Kong.
 The 2015 conference on the theme of 'Victorian Memory' will be held at the University of Auckland, New Zealand from 3-5 February 2015.
 The call for papers is now open.

-The other major initiative for AVSA is the transformation of our well-established refereed journal, AVSJ, to a new web-based electronic journal: Australasian Journal of Victorian Studies (AJVS).
-The first issue went online in December 2007.
-For more information about the Journal, please go to its home on the National Library of Australia's Online Journal System webpage.
+AVSA publishes a web-based electronic journal: Australasian Journal of Victorian Studies (AJVS), which is edited by Meg Tasker.
+For more information about the journal, please go to its home on the National Library of Australia's Online Journal System webpage.

 VICTORIAN VOCABULARIES EBOOK